An easy guide to understand about the TLS 1.2 for QuickBooks Desktop:

 If you are doubtful about the TLS 1.2 over SSL/Early TSL, here we have mentioned why you should go for TLS 1.2.
 The secure layer i.e. SSL was introduced by Netscape in 1990.
 The SSL and early TLS both have some gaps in them.
 Several times, via widespread POODLE and BEAST exploits, attackers have taken advantages of these gaps.
 The factor causing these vulnerabilities was the failure to update the SSL with time.

 On the other hand, TLS has gone through a lot of revisions, which has made it better.
 They have been adding support for new cryptographic algorithms.
 The TLS 1.2 is more reliable than any other service present out there.
-Thus, the users are recommended to update to the latest QuickBooks desktop update for the TLS 1.2.
+So, you are recommended to update to the latest QuickBooks desktop update for the TLS 1.2.

 Read this also: Verify and Rebuild Data in QuickBooks Desktop

 The information we have shared in above is expected to work up to a great extent when in comes to TLS 1.2 for QuickBooks desktop for Windows and related information.
-However, if you are looking for professional assistance, then you can contact our executives via our toll-free number i.e. 1-800-761-1787 and discuss your issue with our QuickBooks support team.
+However, if you are looking for any help or want to speak with an expert, then you can contact our executives at 1-800-761-1787 and discuss your issue directly with our QuickBooks support team.

-We are a group of experts and certified QuickBooks ProAdvisors, who work round the clock to provide the best possible assistance to QB users across the globe.
+We are a group of certified QuickBooks ProAdvisors, who work round the clock to provide the best possible services to you across the globe.